Timeline for Applicants

 Please visit the NMS website at (https://natmatch.com/gcadmissions) to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.

 - Verify that your letters of recommendation were sent to the MGC Program.

-- Complete the online application and pay the application fee.
+- Complete the online application and pay the application fee by the due date.

 No later than January 5, 2018:

 All application material are due to the MGC Program to be considered for fall enrollment.

 Applicants will receive invitation to participate in an interview with the MGC Program by the first week in March.
 Interviews are typically held the last 3 weeks in March and the first 2 weeks in April.

 On interview day, be prepared to meet with several faculty members and current students.
 Lunch will be provided the day of your interview; additionally, candidates will be taken on a tour of campus.